Serve: What Deweys Do

 "Education is a social process; education is growth; education is not preparation for life but is life itself." -John Dewey (Educator, philosopher, and Vermonter)

 Dewey House programs and staff support students in finding and reflecting on service-learning experiences which deepen students' skills for leadership and effective community work; understanding of our world and complex social problems; knowledge of how their own strengths and interests can contribute to making positive social change.

 Meaningful community work looks different for each student.
 For some, it's providing resources to a non-profit through volunteering at a one-time fund raising event.
 For others, it's more direct, like building a 1:1 relationship with a child learning English.
 And for others, it's leading a campus group that advocates for policy changes to reduce poverty.

 Looking for upcoming involvement opportunities?
-Check them out here!
+Check out Dewey Doings (see left menu).

 "I learned the importance of communication and reliability in building strong community relationships.
 With the Localvore dinner, it became really obvious to me that there are endless possibilities when you collaborate with others." - Hillary Laggis

 "Having never been a mentor but having one when I was younger really appealed to me.
 Building a relationship with a younger buddy has been great.
 I can tell its making a huge impact on his life as well as mine". - John Black